thelastpickle/cassandra-reaper/README.md

   the repair segment in question will be cancelled, if possible, and then scheduled for later repair again within the same repair run process.

+* scheduleDaysBetween:

+  Defines the amount of days to wait between scheduling new repairs.
+  The value configured here is the default for new repair schedules, but you can also define it separately for each new schedule.
+Using value 0 for continuous repairs is also supported.

 * storageType:

   Whether to use database or memory based storage for storing the system state.